 When I was researching my book on happiness, this was the number one most impactful change that people brought up over and over,

-I think this works because you’re setting the intention for the day: I will slow down and make sure things get done completely and well.
-When I let this habit go for a while, I always see the the rippling effects in the rest of the house: Christmas shopping left out, mail not put away, shoes all over the place.
+I think this works because you’re setting the intention for the day: you’re starting the day by imposing a bit of calm on your environment.
+When I let this habit go for a while, I always see the rippling effects in the rest of the house: Christmas shopping left out, mail not put away, shoes all over the place.
 Try it and see if it doesn’t make your whole day a bit less stressful.

 I frequently have to get up at 6:00 a.m. on Christmas Eve so I can start cooking to be ready to sit down to dinner at 8:00 a.m.
 I actually love – truly love – the cooking, but I can still get a bit stressed if things aren’t going smoothly.